-Income qualified means a buyer or renter whose household income does not exceed the amount which would establish eligibility to buy or rent a Santa Fe Homes program unit, within income ranges established for the program or under specific development agreements.
+Income qualified means a buyer or renter whose household income does not exceed the amount that would establish eligibility to buy or rent a SFHP unit, within income ranges established for the program or under specific development agreements.

-Income range means the range of annual incomes used in the determination of eligibility of an SFHP home buyer or an SFHP tenant.
-The income ranges are:
+Income range means the range of area median incomes used in the determination of eligibility of an SFHP home buyer or an SFHP tenant.

-Income range 1: fifty percent (50%) or less of area median income
+Income range 1 means fifty percent (50%) or less of area median income.

-Income range 2: more than fifty percent (50%) but not more than sixty-five percent (65%) of area median income
+Income range 2 means more than fifty percent (50%) but not more than sixty-five percent (65%) of area median income.

-Income range 3: more than sixty-five percent (65%) but not more than eighty percent (80%) of area median income
+Income range 3 means more than sixty-five percent (65%) but not more than eighty percent (80%) of area median income.

-Income range 4: more than eighty percent (80%) but not more than one hundred percent (100%) of area median income
+Income range 4 means more than eighty percent (80%) but not more than one hundred percent (100%) of area median income.